You can avoid the common mistakes made by male bodybuilders. These simple strategies will more easily create a stellar physique and lasting health.

 - A narrow waistline is created more in the kitchen than in the gym (see #4 below).

-Warming-up is extremely important after the age of 50.
+Warming-up is extremely important, even more so after the age of 50.
 Synovial fluid within the joints becomes dry and sticky from underuse.

 To relubricate the joints (and therefore prevent injury), it’s helpful to move slowly through the joint’s full range.
 This needs to be done before lifting weights.